404mat/setup-vscode/README.md

 # vscode-setup : Settings for Visual Studio Code

 These are my personnal favorite settings and extensions that I apply on every machine (home or work) for the Visual Studio Code IDE.
-Older major versions of these settings can be found in the `archive` folder at the root of the project, or by browsing old commits.
-They will get updated as my taste changes over the time 😄
+This will get updated as my taste changes over the time 😄

 ## Fonts

-Font of choice for editor and terminal : [Anonymous Pro](https://fonts.google.com/specimen/Anonymous+Pro)
+Font of choice for editor and terminal : [Berkeley Mono](https://usgraphics.com/products/berkeley-mono)

 2nd font of choice : [JetBrains Mono](https://www.jetbrains.com/fr-fr/lp/mono/)